This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Bosque Del Apache in New Mexico

-The annual Festival of Cranes in November celebrates this natural spectacle with guided tours and workshops.
+The annual Festival of the Cranes celebrates this spectacle with guided tours and workshops, generating significant economic impact for Socorro County.

 Izembek Lagoon in Alaska